malus-brandywine/petalinux-ultra96v2-libvmm/README.md

 The project uses the common <i>zynqmp</i> boot scenario: firmware loads ATF and U-Boot, U-Boot loads a custom application image.

-The setting is beneficial for development stage since U-Boot offers loading a custom image over Ethernet.
+The setting is beneficial for development stage since U-Boot enables loading a custom image over Ethernet.
 I used an USB-to-Ethernet adapter tp-link UE300, so this one was added to the U-Boot configuration.